AndreaYoss/WGAN-Implementation/README.md

 ![Parallel Lines Example"](assets/parallel_lines_example.png)

-When provided two non-overlapping distributions P and Q in low dimensional manifolds, only the EM distance converges to P as Q approached the P distribution at 0.
-The other metrics behave poorly in this situation.
+When provided two non-overlapping distributions P and Q in low dimensional manifolds, only the EM distance converges to P as Q approached the P distribution at 0; metrics such as the Kullback-Leiber (KL) Divergence and Jensen-Shannon (JS) Divergence behave poorly in this situation.

 #### Earth Mover Distance